 3) What additional talents and expertise do you have?

 Are you a subject matter expert in something?
 Have you held a role in a professional organization?
 Do you have a related side interest you practice?

 If you were to put these 3 answers together, it may sound like:

 “I have a passion for developing new and improved products which have added millions of dollars to the profits of manufacturing companies.

 I have over 10 years of experience in operations and management.
 I’m recognized for building teams that exceed expectations.

-I bring extensive experience in implementing “next” practices within manufacturing environments to continuously improve the quality and breadth of products.
-I am known as a Lean manufacturing “go to” person and advise others in creative solutions.”
+I bring experience implementing innovative new best practices within manufacturing environments to continuously improve the quality and breadth of products.
+I am known as a Lean manufacturing “go to” person and advise others in creative solutions.

 Your value proposition should also be able to quantify one of these:

 Jill Konrath wrote an article about strong value proposition for a business

 In it, she points out that strong value propositions deliver tangible results like: